 Cons: A little bulky

 Style and comfort align in the Reef Water Vista Sandals.
 The Water Vista sandals sport two front straps and an adjustable backstrap for a secure fit.
 The outsoles are grippy and durable and we found that these sandals were a good pick for longer walks or times when we were traversing in and out of water.
+They’re a step down from the Teva Hurricane XLT2 Sandals in terms of grip and support but a step up when it comes to style.

-The compression molded EVA footbeds feel soft against your foot and are comfortable for long days of walking around.
+The compression-molded EVA footbeds feel soft against your foot and are comfortable for long days of walking around.
 The Water Vista Sandals also come in a high version if you want a little extra height, as well as a kid’s version.

-CHECK PRICE ON AMAZON
+CHECK PRICE ON REI CHECK PRICE ON Backcountry CHECK PRICE ON AMAZON

 Olukai Honu Sandals ($100)